ethereum-optimism/community-hub/src/docs/governance/delegate.md

 ---

-Participating in Token House governance requires a serious time commitment and, for this reason, The Optimism Foundation strongly encourages people to delegate their OP to delegates.
+Participating in Token House governance can require a serious time commitment.
-Delegates are community members who have explicitly volunteered to play an active role in Token House governance.
+For this reason, people are able to delegate their OP to community members who have explicitly volunteered to play an active role in Token House governance.

 Being a delegate is an important job that comes with a lot of responsibility.
 Before deciding to become a delegate you should be familiar with: